Staff

 Shelley Curtis-Thompson, BA, RSW

-Shelley Curtis-Thompson, Executive Director, works with government, community and other organizations towards equality.
+Shelley Curtis-Thompson, Executive Director, Pictou County Women’s Resource and Sexual Assault Centre works with government, community, and other organizations towards equity and equality.
 She believes by advocating at an individual level as well as collective levels we can create the necessary changes that will offer women and girls' the empowerment and choice needed to achieve greater control over their lives.

-Shelley, a registered social worker, brings over 25 years' experience working to end violence against women in all it's forms.
-She provides a trauma informed approach, experience and offers training opportunities for groups and organizations on a wide variety of issues affecting women and girls including feminism, sexualized violence and poverty.
+Shelley, a registered social worker, brings over 30 years' experience working to end violence against women in all its forms.
+She provides a trauma informed approach, intersectional approach and offers training opportunities for groups and organizations on a wide variety of issues affecting women and girls including feminism, gender-based violence, resilience, trauma informed and poverty.

 |